3d-printing-canada/Longer-LK1-LK2-BL-Touch-Firmware/README.md

 BUY THE COMPLETE KIT: https://3dprintingcanada.com/products/longer-lk2-alfawise-u30-bl-touch-kit This kit comes with everything you need for the modification, including a pre-soldered extension cable with integrated resistor

+### For Longer LK1 / Alphawise U20

+COMING SOON

-NOTE: Longer LK2 will require a longer wire.
+NOTE: Longer LK1 will require a longer wire.
 I would suggest the XD-1800 cables.
 The Z endstop connector will need to be modified for this printer with some clippers to fit in the two pin slot on the motherboard. https://3dprintingcanada.com/collections/antclabs/products/copy-of-genuine-antclabs-bltouch-extension-cables-sm-xd-1800

 ## Procedure